SIT791 - Professional Practice

 Trimester 3: Burwood (Melbourne)

-Shui Yu (Trimester 1 and Trimester 3), John Grundy (Trimester 2)
+Shui Yu (Trimester 1), John Grundy (Trimester 2), Michael Hobbs (Trimester 3)

 STP710.
-Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional) with a minimum average of 70%
+Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional) or S777 Master of Data Analytics with a minimum 70% average.

 SIT790, SIT792, SIT793